 - University of Guelph – The required courses are:

 - Dalhousie University Master Gardener Program – The required courses are:

 - The Art of Gardening

-- Self-study/ Exam: This option is most suitable for those with extensive experience in horticulture or previous completion of a horticulture education program.
+- Self-study/ Exam: This option is most suited to motivated individuals or those with horticultural experience/education.
 Read more HERE.